Topics on topology and superstring theory: Wilson loop

 \subsubsection{Surfaces with boundary}

-For $\Sigma$ open, the previous definitions doesn't apply.
+For $\Sigma$ open, the previous definitions does not apply.
 Exactly as for line bundles, we now see that the integral of $F$ can be well-defined for \emph{trivial} gerbes, while, in general, it defines a \emph{line bundle} over the space of maps, which is canonically trivial for trivial gerbes.

 \paragraph{}Let us consider a trivial gerbe $\{g_{\alpha\beta\gamma}\} \in \check{B}^{2}(H, C^{0}(S^{1}))$, and let $g_{\alpha\beta\gamma} = g_{\alpha\beta} \cdot g_{\beta\gamma} \cdot g_{\gamma\alpha}$.
 We have: